brianbowden/gcode-batcher/README.md

 # GCode Duplicator

-A basic CLI tool for taking a Marlin CNC-targeted gcode file and multiplying the toolpaths along X and Y directions to create a custom batch that is split along tool changes for optimal "large-run" milling.
+A basic CLI tool for taking a Marlin CNC-targeted gcode file and multiplying the toolpaths along the XY plane to create a custom batch that consolidates tool changes for optimal "large-run" milling.